 "Only finishing work that has a deadline stems from honoring other people's needs more than your own." writes Jessica Hoffman in her book

 With creative work, it's easy to give up when things get too hard.
 We might get frustrated with a technique, set down our tools, and then not pick them again.
 Without that pressure from the outside, we might convince ourselves that it's better to give up.
 In one of my favorite books

 Those who continue to make art are those who have learned how to continue—or more precisely, have learned how to not quit.

 It's been shown that when students graduate from art school, many of them never make art again.
-The process of making art is one of continually stopping and starting again because if you stop and don't start again, you have actually quit.
+The process of making art is one of continually stopping and starting again because if we stop and don't start again, we have actually quit.

 Not training to exhaustion

 So how do you keep the momentum going without burning out?
 One idea that really clicked for me is the idea of not pushing yourself too hard.
 Steven Pressfield talks about this in relation to horse training in his book

 Let your unconscious kick in